Najoj/yabsbashcourse/exercises/5/key.md

 There happen to be an extra space after `eof`.
 Remove it.

 The while loop at the end looks incomplete, as do the switch-case.
-Did you not finnish the script?
+Did you not finish the script?
 Complete or remove those lines.

 ```